Mihai Olos: Second happening: "Gold and Wheat" (Herja, 1972)

-Land art / Intervention:"The Earth"(Cuhea, 1973)
+Land art / Intervention: "The Earth" (Cuhea, 1973)

 In the meantime, the artist had been experimenting with other materials besides wood – like foam, paper, hay, transparent Plexiglas, a.s.o.– in reproducing the same structure or variations of the module.
 One of those pieces made of foam for instance, in 1973, accommodates in the middle his little son and another module is held up by his daughter.
 The same motif will appear in the late '80s, in a painting with a woman and a man (a hint to Adam and Eve, or possibly to himself and his wife) entrapped among the 6 "clutches" of the totalitarian structure.

-As an acknowledgment of his module originating in the folk architecture from Maramureş, Tribuna României – a multilingual monthly advertising Romanian realities to readers living abroad and severely criticized by the diaspora for its beautifying Romanian realities – published an article on Olos, entitled "Maramureş – a starting point of the planetary city".
+As an acknowledgment of his module originating in the folk architecture from Maramureș, Tribuna României – a multilingual monthly advertising Romanian realities to readers living abroad and severely criticized by the diaspora for its beautifying Romanian realities – published an article on Olos, entitled "Maramureș – a starting point of the planetary city".
 Nevertheless, his being advertised in this context, could have made the artist suspect in the eyes of the Romanians from the diaspora.
 And this is probably why he would be received with reserve by the members of the Romanians around Monica Lovinescu in Paris when visiting Paris.

 Exploring the "negative" of the structure, the artist prepared a new happening, actually an experiment in land art entitled concisely as "The Earth", in village Cuhea, in 1973.
 The digging up of earth so that the negative of the structure should remain in the pit, was another attempt for the artist to synchronize his art with that of the other experimental artists in the country and abroad.
 Though the personal legend he attaches to this earth-work later on, is his feeling of premonition regarding his father's death.

-Some of his paintings dated also 1973, now in the collection of the Baia Mare Art Museum, illustrating the event bear the title of "Spatial construction I","Spatial construction II", and "Ritual".
+Some of his paintings dated also 1973, now in the collection of the Baia Mare Art Museum, illustrating the event bear the title of "Spatial construction I", "Spatial construction II", and "Ritual".

 During the same year 1973, he will accompany philosopher Constantin Noica (who had accepted in 1971 to become the artist's elder son's God father), on a ritual trip to Maramureș, reporting on their discussion in the local daily.